rundeck/docs/docs/manual/integrations/servicenow-app.md

 The application is currently supported on San Diego, Tokyo and Utah.

-An active commerical license for a currently supported version is also required.
-(Minimum is 4.0)
+An active commerical license for a currently supported version is also required. ([See Release Calendar for current supported versions](/history/release-calendar.md))

 ## Requesting the application